Okipa/laravel-base-repository/README.md

 # laravel-base-repository
-A configuration-based abstract repository with automated processes that lighten and simplify your code.
+A configuration-based abstract repository with superpowers that simplifies your code.
 With this repository, easily handle your entities.
 This package provide methods for the following features :
 - Entity create